Article contents

 So for example, you could have an expert-managed Stocks & Shares ISA, which contains the majority of your savings.
 Maybe you are investing a bit of your salary every month.

-But you also want to do a bit of investing yourself too, maybe you want to buy a few stocks that you like.
-You won’t be able to do that within the same expert-managed ISA, so you’ll need to open a GIA on another investment platform, or maybe a pure stock trading platform.
+But you also want to do a bit of investing yourself too, but are planning to save £20,000 into your ISA during the tax year.
+Maybe you want to buy a few stocks that you like.
+You won’t be able to do that within an ISA as you've hit the savings limit (£20,000).
+You’ll need to open a GIA on investment platform, or maybe a pure stock trading platform.

 And the same goes for a Cash ISA, maybe you want to use your ISA limit to save cash, but want to have investments too.
 So, you can open a General Investment Account for your investments.